Deutsch: Unwucht / Español: Desequilibrio / Português: Desequilíbrio / Français: Déséquilibre / Italiano: Sbilanciamento

 Treatment of unbalance involves identifying the imbalance through diagnostic techniques such as vibration analysis or using balancing machines.
 Once detected, corrective actions can include adding or removing mass from specific locations, adjusting the component’s alignment, or using balancing rings and weights.

 Risks associated with unbalance include increased wear and tear on components, higher maintenance costs, reduced efficiency, noise, and potential safety hazards.
-If left unaddressed, unbalance can lead to premature failure of mechanical systems, resulting in downtime and costly repairs.
+If left unaddressed, unbalance can lead to premature failure of mechanical systems, resulting in Downtime and costly repairs.
 Therefore, regular monitoring and maintenance are crucial to mitigate these risks.

 Examples of Sentences